vicenteg/mapr-kafka/README.md

 You need a functional MapR cluster.
 You should know your zookeeper IP addresses, and you should install on nodes which are running mapr-fileserver and mapr-nfs.

+- Note that this currently is hard coded to use kafka 0.8.1.1.
+-

 Role Variables
 --------------